linenoise/songbooks/README.md

 * Any line beginning with a '%' will not be typeset into the final file.
 It's a comment.
 * `\endsong` ends each song.

+Once you have a file under the `Songs/` directory in the format of `Artist - Title.tex`, then you'll want to add a line that looks like this to the correct place in `Songs.tex`:

+	`\include{{"Songs/Artist - Title"}}`

+At this point, either commit your changes or send a pull request.
+If you want to compile a new version of the PDF, don't forget to bump the version number on the title page.
+Or just email Danne and ask her to do it.
+That works, too.

 This is not my beautiful wife!
 ------------------------------